-Of the aggregate remuneration above, £510k related to the highest paid director during the year.
+Of the aggregate remuneration above, £117k related to the highest paid director during the year.
 There were £nil pension contributions.
 The highest paid director received share awards in 2024 and exercised options in 2024.

-15. Related party transactions
+14. Related party transactions

-In the normal course of business, the Company enters into transactions with related parties in respect of investment management business.
 The Company has taken advantage of the exemption under paragraph 8(k) of FRS 101 not to disclose transactions with fellow wholly owned subsidiaries.